yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 - find_arrow: Move the cursor to the next or previous occurrence.

   - `--previous`: Move to the previous occurrence.

+- filter

+  - `query`: Optional, the query to filter for.
+If not provided, an interactive UI will be used to input with.

 - sort